joanFaseDev/100-days-of-code-projects/10.PartyGames/README.md

 - [X] Check players names through regular expressions (only letters, no special characters or numbers)
 - [X] Use the collected names and implement them to work with the showInputPlayer function.

+- [X] Create two pools, one for the player's valid letters and another for the unvalid ones.
+- [X] Ask the user for a letter and get its input.
+- [X] If the letter is correct, display the letter in its div.
+- [X] Implement logic so Players can switch turn after a letter is output.
+- [X] Increment player's score when a letter is found.
+- [X] Modify createPlayerFieldItems() behavior so it adapts to the player currently playing.
+- [] If the letter is not correct, show a part of the hangman.
+- [] At the end of each turn, check if the hangman is fully displayed.
+If it is, end the game.
+- [] At the end of each turn, check if the mystery word is fully displayed.
+If it is, end the game.
+- [] Display the winner based on the highest score among players.
+- [] Make the field overlap the hangman's canvas (using relative/absolute position?)
+- [] Make the drawing half transparent on screen.
+Each element of the drawing can become fully opaque when activated.
+- [] The game ends when all letters are found or when the drawing is complete.
+- [] Victory goes to the player who have scored the most points.
+- [] Shorten the number of frames in the gameManager object so there's a reasonable chance of losing for the players.

+## Diary
 **04/05/2023**
     * Function getUserInput() to retrive the user's answer.
     * Function checkUserInput() to check the user's format.